 The applicant also needs to repair and maintain structures within the river corridor that lie outside the river bed, including stopbanks, cycle ways, fences, floodwalls etc. This may include intermittent repairs to structural works (stopbanks, floodwalls, culverts, drainage channels, cycle ways) caused by floods, stormwater runoff or vandalism and enhancements or extensions to such structures.
-Also included is the clearance of silt and debris from culverts through the stopbanks and from stormwater drains - including those located behind the stopbanks in the Moonshine to Maoribank area.
 Some of these activities undertaken outside of the bed of the river may be permitted activities under section 9 of the Act.